adaltof/udacity_dogbreeds/README.md

 We provide the notebook for the step-by-step creation of the model in this repository, which will also contain links to the different pre-trained models used during the process of deciding which model to use as the base for experimenting with the classifier model.
 ## File Descriptions <a name="files"></a>

-The analysis process and results obtained are described in the *Seattle-AirBnb-Project* notebook available here.
-It showcases the whole process used during the analysis, from data preparation to analysis results.
+The main files and folders contained in this repo are:

+- **dog_app.ipynb**: Jupyter notebook presenting all steps from importing dataset, creation of models, and results analysis.
+- **haarcascades/**: Folder containing export of Haar featurebased cascade classifiers to import.
+- **requirements/**: Folder with requirements for building environments with dependencies.
+- **images/**: Set of images used in the jupyter notebook and Medium post article.

 ## Results<a name="results"></a>

-The main findings of the code can be found on the Medium post available [here](https://adaltoc.medium.com/how-professional-renters-fair-in-airbnb-a-data-science-study-1d15b51d2cd5).
+The main findings of the code can be found on the Medium post available [here](https://adaltoc.medium.com/dog-breed-classifier-using-cnns-a50efe95a05b).

+## Support on Environment Preparation<a name="installation"></a>
+If you require support on preparing the environment to run this project, there is a detailed set of instructions in the [original template code repo](https://github.com/udacity/dog-project#instructions), maintained by Udacity.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-## References
 - Code:
   - The base template code and original images used were provided as part of [Udacity's Data Scientis Nanodegree course](https://www.udacity.com/course/data-scientist-nanodegree--nd025).